Skip to main content

 The Space

-Martiros Saryan Street rewards slow evenings, and Mina's physical setup is built for exactly that.
-The room runs intimate rather than sprawling , a layout that makes solo seating at or near the bar a genuinely comfortable option rather than an afterthought.
+Martiros Saryan Street rewards slow evenings, Mina's physical setup is built for exactly that.
+The room runs intimate rather than sprawling, a layout that makes solo seating at or near the bar a genuinely comfortable option rather than an afterthought.
 If your first visit put you at a table, consider the bar position next time.
-The proximity to the drinks program changes the experience: you can watch what's being poured, ask questions, and work through the list more deliberately.
+The proximity to the drinks program changes the experience: you can watch what's being poured, ask questions, work through the list more deliberately.
 For parties of two, the counter or bar-adjacent seating is the stronger call.
 Groups of four or more will want a table, but should still ask for a position that keeps the bar in view.

 The Drinks Program

 The World of Fine Wine accreditation is the clearest signal available that Mina's list is being managed with genuine attention.
-Armenian wine has a serious claim on any visitor's attention , the country is among the oldest wine-producing regions in the world, and Mina's award recognition suggests the list reflects that depth rather than defaulting to international labels.
-If you worked through the easier entry points on your first visit, the return is the moment to press further: ask what's open by the glass that isn't on the standard menu, and lean toward Armenian producers you haven't encountered before.
+Armenian wine has a serious claim on any visitor's attention, the country is among the oldest wine-producing regions in the world, Mina's award recognition suggests the list reflects that depth rather than defaulting to international labels.
+If you worked through the easier entry points on your first visit, the return is the moment to press further: ask what's open by the glass that isn't on the standard menu, lean toward Armenian producers you haven't encountered before.
 The bar program's strength is the main reason Mina pulls ahead of more generalist options on the same street.

 Booking and Logistics

-Mina is easy to book by Yerevan standards , the city hasn't yet developed the weeks-out booking pressure of comparable European wine-forward venues.
+Mina is easy to book by Yerevan standards, the city hasn't yet developed the weeks-out booking pressure of comparable European wine-forward venues.
 Walking in on a quieter weeknight is a reasonable option, but if you're planning around a specific date or a group, a reservation made a few days in advance removes any uncertainty.
 The address at 13 Martiros Saryan St is central and walkable from most of Yerevan's main hotels.
 For context on where to stay, see our full Yerevan hotels guide.

 For a broader view of the city's drinking and dining options, our full Yerevan bars guide and our full Yerevan restaurants guide give the full picture.
 If you're extending into the country, Dilijan in Dilijan and Poloz Mukuch in Gyumri are worth the detour.
 For Armenian wine beyond the restaurant context, our full Yerevan wineries guide is the place to start.